rachitch78/STUDENTMANAGMENTSYSTEM-python2/README.md

 # STUDENTMANAGMENTSYSTEM-python2
-A simple student management system with python
+A Simple student management system with python